fsharp/fslang-design/RFC_template.md

 Testing should particularly check that compilation is linear (or log-linear or similar) along these dimensions.
 If quadratic or worse this should ideally be noted in the RFC.

+## Culture-aware formatting/parsing

+Does the proposed RFC interact with culture-aware formatting and parsing of numbers, dates and currencies?
+For example, if the RFC includes plaintext outputs, are these outputs specified to be culture-invariant or current-culture.

 # Unresolved questions

 What parts of the design are still TBD?